-Tara Borelli is a Staff Attorney in the Southern Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
+Tara Borelli is a Senior Attorney in the Southern Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
 Borelli's work at Lambda Legal includes litigation seeking greater relationship recognition for same-sex couples, and strengthening antidiscrimination protections for LGBT people and those living with HIV.

 Borelli is co-counsel in Sevcik v.
 Sandoval, a federal case seeking marriage equality for same-sex couples in Nevada.
 Borelli also is co-counsel in Harris v.
 McDonnell, a federal case seeking the freedom to marry for same-sex couples in Virginia.
 Borelli was also co-counsel in Golinski v.
 U.S. Office of Personnel Management, obtaining a district court ruling that Section 3 of the federal Defense of Marriage Act is unconstitutional, and that classifications based on sexual orientation are entitled to heightened constitutional review.
 Borelli also was co-counsel in Young v.
 Lingle, a case seeking civil unions for same-sex couples in Hawaii, which the legislature approved after Lambda Legal filed its lawsuit.
 Borelli helped secure equal treatment for California registered domestic partners in Ellis v.
 Arriaga, obtaining a decision from California's Fourth Appellate District confirming that domestic partners have the same rights and responsibilities as heterosexual spouses.
 Borelli applied the same principle to same-sex spouses in California by negotiating on behalf of SkyWest Airlines employee Gilbert Caldwell to secure equal employment benefits for Caldwell’s spouse.